 A full refund

-- Rest assured that if the above options don’t work for you, you can cancel your holiday within 14 days of your original departure date and we’ll provide a full refund, providing the above circumstances apply.
+- Rest assured that if the above options don’t work for you, you can cancel your holiday within 7 days of your original departure date and we’ll provide a full refund, subject to suppliers agreeing to refund, providing the above circumstances apply.

 We’re working round the clock to make sure your travel plans go as smoothly as possible.
-Our team is available to discuss any of the above options with you, so you can look forward to 2021 travels without any of 2020’s stress.
+Our team is available to discuss any of the above options with you, so you can look forward to your travels without any of the stress.